-The MSCI Asia Pacific ex-Japan index of stocks <.MIAPJ0000PUS> was up 0.3 percent following Wednesday's 2 percent jump on relief that U.S. politicians had averted the "fiscal cliff".
-Japan's Nikkei 225 <.N225> rose 0.7 percent.
+The MSCI Asia Pacific ex-Japan index of stocks <.MIAPJ0000PUS> rose 0.2 percent following Wednesday's 2 percent jump on relief that U.S. politicians had averted the "fiscal cliff".

 Continue Reading Below

-"Investors seem to have accepted that reforms are underway but they're going to happen at a slower pace," said Keilland.
+"Investors seem to have accepted that reforms are underway but they're going to happen at a slower pace."

-Australian stocks rose for a second straight day and were up 0.6 percent at a 19-month high, with mining giants Rio Tinto up 2 percent and BHP Billiton up 0.5 percent, among the top boosts on the benchmark index.
+Australian stocks rose 0.7 percent to their highest in more than 19 months, with mining giants Rio Tinto up 2.4 percent and BHP Billiton up 0.8 percent, among the top gainers on the benchmark S&P ASX/200 index.

-But South Korea's Kospi <.KS11> underperformed the region, falling 0.4 percent as automakers and exporters slumped on a stronger Korean won, which hit a 16-month high against the dollar overnight.
+South Korea's Kospi <.KS11> underperformed the region, falling 0.4 percent as automakers and other exporters slumped on a stronger Korean won, which hit a 16-month high against the dollar overnight.

 In other currency markets, the Japanese yen bounced after hitting a 29-month low versus the dollar earlier in the day but analysts warned that any strength is likely to be short-lived.